Hyxogen/ma-malloc/README.md

 A relatively portable ptmalloc/dlmalloc inspired memory allocator

+## Building
+Run `make help` to for a list of possible build scripts

 ## Resources/References used
  - Memory Allocation Policies Reconsidered: Methodological Problems and Emprical Realities